 After the death of Moses, the first great challenge before Joshua and the children of Israel was crossing over the swollen Jordan River into their inheritance.
 It was the first test of the leadership of Joshua, the successor of Moses.

 The generation that crossed the Red Sea had all perished in the wilderness, save Joshua and Caleb.
 The rod of Moses that was instrumental in parting the Red Sea had also gone with Moses.

 How then would Joshua lead the children of Israel to cross over the swollen Jordan?

-God has undoubtedly prepared Joshua well ahead of the challenges, tests or trials he would face.
-Not even the swollen Jordan River could dissuade, deter or discourage Joshua and the new generation from entering into their Promised Land.
+God has undoubtedly prepared Joshua well ahead of the challenges, tests, or trials he would face.
+Not even the swollen Jordan River could dissuade, deter or discourage Joshua and the new generation from entering their Promised Land.

 The Scripture reveals this truth.

 13 You have been put to no test but such as is common to man: and God is true, who will not let any test come on you which you are not able to undergo; but he will make with the test a way out of it, so that you may be able to go through it.